aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 ### Quickstart Run

+**N.B.: For teams in China, new accounts are not configured with sufficient vCPU resources to run `quickstart-run`.
+Please follow the directions in the Q&A section under: "How do I make sure I have enough vCPU capacity in my account to run my experiments?" prior to running `quickstart-run`.**

 This command will spin up a cluster, submit a job to run called `test.cnf` that we uploaded to a storage location in S3 (the AWS storage service), and wait for the result, then spins down the cluster.
 The form of the command is:

 ```text